SichangHe/igem-2022-dku-backup/src/model.md

 In this section, we want to predict post-medication scenario by using math modeling.
-In detail, we want to see how will the number of floating *Shigella* change after the drug release, this will be depending on natural growth of Shigella, the binding efficiency of 20ipaD and IpaD, the concentration of Yeast cells, and the survival rate of Yeast cells.
+In detail, we want to see how will the number of floating *Shigella* change after the drug release, this will be depending on natural growth of *Shigella*, the binding efficiency of 20ipaD and IpaD, the concentration of Yeast cells, and the survival rate of Yeast cells.